-Default configuration files default.s2c last.s2c If the configuration file default.s2c exists in the current directory, it is loaded when Spike2 starts.
+Default configuration files default.s2cIf the configuration file default.s2c exists in the current directory, it is loaded when Spike2 starts.
 You can save this file yourself, or hold down the control key while activating the File menu and use the Save Default Configuration command to create this file automatically.
 The standard file last.s2c holds the last configuration that was used for sampling.
 If default.s2c cannot be found, and last.s2c exists, last.s2c is loaded.
 Spike2 saves last.s2c each time sampling stops.

-Page Setup

-This opens the printer page setup dialog.
-For time, result and XY views the dialog varies between operating systems and printers.
+Page Setup This opens the printer page setup dialog.
+The dialog varies between operating systems and printers.
 See your operating system documentation for more information.
 The important options that are always present include the paper orientation (portrait or landscape), the paper source (if your printer has a choice), the printer margins and the choice of printer.